Ghana

 Norwegian Embassy in Accra

-The Royal Norwegian Embassy in Accra handles diplomatic relations and consular services for Norwegian citizens and businesses in Ghana, and is also accredited to The Gambia, Guinea, Ivory Coast, Liberia, and Sierra Leone.
+The Royal Norwegian Embassy in Accra handles diplomatic relations for Ghana, Gambia, Guinea, Ivory Coast, Liberia, and Sierra Leone.

 Ambassador: John Mikal Kvistad